benelan/ess-requests/README.md

 ### Production Deployment

 The production server hosts this application on the `requests` sub directory.
 In order to deploy to that server you will need to change the `assetPrefix` and `basePath` settings in `next.config.js` to `'/requests/'`.
 I am also not including the prod server certs in this repo so you will need to generate those as well.
-Make sure to switch the certs used in `server.js` before deploying. **Do not use the included unsigned certs for anything other than local development.**
+Make sure to uncomment the https configuration in `server.js` and generate CA certificates before deploying.

 ### Tooling